tiltowait/inconnu/docs/character-tracking.md

 ## Character Creation

-Character creation is done with the `/character create` command, which accepts the following parameters:
+Character creation is done with the `/character create` command, which requires the following parameters:

 | Parameter   | Description                                               |
 |-------------|-----------------------------------------------------------|